Nags Head, North Carolina: Landmarks and attractions

-Located in Nags Head is the largest sand dune on the East Coast at Jockey's Ridge State Park.
+Located in Nags Head is the tallest active sand dune on the East Coast at Jockey's Ridge State Park.
 The sand dune has migrated over the years from the energy of coastal winds and has buried a miniature golf course along the way.
 Jockey's Ridge has been popular with hang-gliders since the advent of the sport, and is home to the world's largest hang gliding school.
 Kite flyers are also frequent visitors.
 The park's visitor center includes an informative museum with exhibits on sand, weather, and local fauna.
 The diversity of wildlife may change with seasonal migrations and includes bird species, foxes, mice, squirrels, occasional deer and rabbits.

 One of the most exciting features of the Ridge is its capriciousness.
 Annual visitors find that ephemeral pools can spring up, and the sand can shift, making for a fresh experience every time.
 From the top of the Ridge, the ocean as well as the sound can be seen.
 Jockey's Ridge has a sound beach on the Roanoke Sound side where visitors may swim.

 The Nags Head Woods Ecological Preserve is 1092 acre and lies North of Jockey's Ridge and east of Roanoke Sound.
 It was designated a National Natural Landmark in 1974.

 As in any other beach town, the ocean and shoreline are the major attractions, providing beaches for swimming, sunbathing, and a variety of water sports.
 A series of historic cottages overlook the beach in sections.
 There are three piers popular for fishing: Nags Head Pier, Jennette's Pier (severely damaged by Hurricane Isabel in 2003, bought and renovated by the North Carolina Aquariums, reopened in May 2011), and Outer Banks Pier.
 The town also features miniature golf courses and small amusement centers with go-karts and bumper cars for family entertainment.

 Other attractions include various National Register of Historic Places in or near Nags Head, such as the following: